jigx-com/jigx-docs-examples/docs/Components/grid/grid-item.md

   - A `widgetId` is required if the referenced jig includes a widget configuration.
 This value should match the `Widget Name` specified in the referenced jig.
   - If no widget configuration exists, the widget's icon is derived from the jig's `icon` value.
 If none is specified, a default icon is assigned.

 ## Examples and code snippets

 :::::ExpandableHeading
 ### Grid-item with image and widget

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-swPsNWBEeUaZR5ulp043w-20250203-103644.png" size="66" position="center" caption="Grid-items" alt="Grid-items"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-swPsNWBEeUaZR5ulp043w-20250203-103644.png" size="66" position="center" caption="Grid-items" alt="Grid-items" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-swPsNWBEeUaZR5ulp043w-20250203-103644.png"}
 :::

 :::VerticalSplitItem